Business Lobby Reached Record High at UN Biodiversity Talks

 While tech companies may see a huge role for data and AI in nature-protection efforts, not everyone is convinced.
 Cloud services have a huge environmental footprint; as of 2022 they generated the same amount of emissions as the aviation industry.

-Juan Bay from the Waorani nation of Ecuador is also uncomfortable with what he sees as business people and banks trying to take advantage.
+Juan Bay, leader of the indigenous Waorani nation of Ecuador, is also uncomfortable with what he sees as business people and banks trying to take advantage.

 He has a counter proposal: the creation of the Yasunรญ fund, a $3 million investment plan direct to 3,500 Waorani community members, to help end oil and gas extraction on their territory, and support community-centred development instead.

-โ€˜We are the reason Nature is intactโ€™: Juan Bay from the Waorani nation of Ecuador at COP16.
+โ€˜We are the reason Nature is intactโ€™: Juan Bay, president of the Waorani Nationality of Ecuador, at COP16.
 Credit: Hazel Healy

 More Guardrails Needed